Here are examples of just a few pirated Hornet products:

 Most of these guys use PayPal to get paid.
 Complain to PayPal!

 I tried once.
 My tears shorted out the keyboard after a few hours. eBay is better, but you have to find out each and every time an item appears, and formally complain afresh before the sale ends.
 It then tends to appear again after a short interval and you have to start again.
-Discussion with either of these organisations seems almost impossible.
+Discussion with either of these organizations seems almost impossible.

 So what is the answer?